Acceleration07/MARAPI/README.md

 set FLASK_APP=app.py && python3 -m flask run --host=localhost --port=5000
 ```

+*To Stop the API Simply Click "CRTL + C" in the terminal you started the API in*

 ## Usage

 For the sake of example we will be using the movie "[Inception](https://www.imdb.com/title/tt1375666/)"